 So what are you waiting for?
 Weekend is coming, time to bake some delicious bread and impress your significant other.

-- 2 tsp fresh thyme leaves chopped plus extra for top
+- 2 teaspoon fresh thyme leaves (chopped plus extra for top)

 - 2 eggs

-- Preheat the oven to 350 F degrees.
+- Preheat the oven to 350℉.
 Grease and line a 12 inch loaf pan with parchment paper.
 If you don't have a 12 inch loaf pan, I would split the batter and bake it in 2 regular loaf pans.
 Set aside.